Understanding Roof Anchors

-Roof anchors are a crucial role in providing security for rooftop workers and/or facade maintenance personnel.
-Both horizontal and vertical workers use the same equipment- a roof anchor- which can also be referred to as a tieback anchor, a fall arrest anchor, or a fall protection anchor.
+Roof anchors play a crucial role in providing security for rooftop workers and/or facade maintenance personnel.
+Both horizontal and vertical workers use the same equipment, a roof anchor, which can also be referred to as a tieback anchor, a fall arrest anchor, or a fall protection anchor.

-For this article, we’ll only show an example of one base type for each anchor category (wall anchor, retrofit, standard tieback anchor).
-For more information on all the different types of roof anchors and their installment process, please contact us.
+For this article, we’ll only show the installation for one base type per anchor category (wall anchor, retrofit, and standard tieback anchor).
+For more information on the various types of roof anchors and their installation process, please don't hesitate to contact us.

 Installing Permanent Roof Anchors on Retrofits

-Retrofits are installed by either a Pro-Bel installer or a qualified personnel.
-Installing tieback anchors on a preexisting building is a lot more challenging than new construction.
+Retrofits are installed by either a Pro-Bel installer or qualified personnel.
+Installing tieback anchors in a preexisting building is significantly more challenging than in new construction.
 There are structural constraints, creative solutions to ensure compatibility, and complications with the roof warranty.

 How Retrofits are installed on reinforced concrete structures